 All collegiate level work taken at a fully accredited college or university is recognized credit hour for credit hour except that the dean of a college may require validation by appropriate means of course equivalencies or applicability toward degree requirements for more specialized courses.
 In order to be classified as fully accredited, a college or university must be a member of one of the six regional accrediting associations, such as the Southern Association of Colleges and Schools.
 Advanced standing from an unaccredited US college or university may be obtained by special subject examinations.
 [US: 12/13/82; US: 2/11/91]

-4.2.1.3 NON-DEGREE STUDENTS
+4.2.1.3 Non-Degree StudentNon-degree-seeking students